gitops-tools/image-updater/README.md

 A new branch will be created based on the `branchGenerateName` field, which would look something like `repo-imager-kXzdf`.

+The presence of the `tagMatch` field means that it should only apply the update, if the tag being changed matches this regular expression, in this case, tags like "main-c1f79ab" would match, but "test-pr-branch-c1f79ab" would not.

 ### Updating the sourceBranch directly

-If no value is provided for `branchGenerateName`, then the `sourceBranch` will be updated directly, this means that if you use `master`, then the token must have access to push a change directly to master.
+If no value is provided for `branchGenerateName`, then the `sourceBranch` will be updated directly, this means that if you use `main`, then the token must have access to push a change directly to `main`.

 ### Creating the configuration